-The second major way dogs tend to escape from metal and plastic crates is by sliding out, or simply popping out (with some crates, if dogs apply enough weight/force, the bolt or latch pops out) the latch/bolt on the gate/crate door.
+The second major way dogs tend to escape from metal and plastic crates is by sliding out, or simply popping out the latch/bolt on the gate/crate door (with some crates, if dogs apply enough weight/force, the bolt or latch pops out).

 What you can do to reinforce the crate door, is simply buy one or two hardened metal padlocks and lock over the door, so that even if the standard locks/latches pop out or slide out, the padlock keeps the door shut/closed.

 You can get a short padlock or a long padlock depending on how much space you want on the inside diameter and length of the pad lock.

-4) Get An Escape Proof/Inescapable Heavy Duty Crate
+4) Get An Stronger and More Heavy Duty Dog Crate

-The simple and easy option – buy a new heavy duty crate which is essentially escape proof.
+The simple and easy option – buy a new heavy duty crate which is more escape resistant.

-These crates are made of all metal or all high grade strong aluminium, and are welded or riveted together so it’s basically impossible for your dog to break out of them.
+These crates are made of all metal or all high grade strong aluminium, and are welded or riveted together so it’s harder for your dog to break out of them.

 They also feature very strong locking systems, or key locked systems.

 An example of the best inescapable dog crate on the market that fit this criteria is the:

 TheDailyShep.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.